stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 |

-Step 2.
+Step 3.
 Assemble the three motors into a robot arm!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The robot arm we're making is actually one of Pupper's right legs so you'll see the instructional videos reference it as such.

 .. raw:: html